kronostechnologies/terraform-module-ebs-backup/README.md

 The example below will create a lambda that will create a snapshot every 4 hours of all volume for which a tag named `EbsBackup_TakeSnapshot_Prod` exist and that it's value is either `yes`, `true`, `1` or `y`.
+It will also create a second lambda that will do a cleanup of the snapshots older than number of days taken from "LAMBDA_BACKUP_DAYS_TO_KEEP".

 ```
 module "ebs_backup" {